• Skip to primary navigation

 A pan of bananas Foster French toast with a slice being removed.

-Banana Foster French Toast casserole is an indulgent breakfast or brunch make ahead dish.
-It tastes as beautiful as it looks, so if you’re having company, this is sure to impress.
+Banana Foster French Toast is an over-the-top breakfast casserole with sweet caramelized bananas and a custardy bread pudding.
+It tastes as wonderful as it sounds, and is great when you have house guests.
 This recipe is prepped the night before and refrigerated overnight.
 Before serving, just pop it in the oven, and you’re ready to eat in no time!

 A tray of bananas foster French toast with a spatula removing a slice.